1587/speaking-exam/00-part5.md

 they will study efficiently.

-secondly: students will focus on their study, don't spend much time on part time job.(don't worry about the money.) they will have more time to learn knowledge.
+secondly: students will focus on their study, don't spend much time on part-time job.(don't worry about the money.) they will have more time to learn knowledge.

 thirdly: It gives everyone a chance to go to college, whether his family is poor or rich.
 The more people go to college, the stronger the country will be and it's education will develop fast.

-(finally: More people go to university and the quality of all citizens will be improved. we will have more safety public enviroment.)

 All of the above are my views/opinions.
 ```